atreyabhat/Snooker_Shot_Probability/README.md

 1. Distance from white to red to pocket

 2. Angle between the line of sight of White to red and Red to pocket

+Has flaws in the accuracy of output values of probability, can be improved in many ways.